nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Displaying eligible schemes: `scheme`

-Displays the schemes that specified person from SocialBook is eligible for.
+Displays the schemes of the specified person in the address book is eligible for.

 Format: `scheme INDEX`